ibm-cloud-docs/cis/logpush.md

    :   Enter the Cloud Object Storage instance, bucket information (name and region), and bucket path (optional).
 Then, organize logs into daily folders (optional).

       Destination values for Cloud Object Storage must be unique.
 It is recommended to use a bucket path to avoid conflicts.

+   IBM QRader
+   :   Enter the QRader URL, then select a log source port.

    Splunk
    :   Enter the Splunk endpoint, channel ID, and authentication token.